otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 }
 ```

-> **Think about it:** Are there any performance issues with this approach?
-How would you resolve them?

 ---

 ## Hard Exercises

-These exercises require independent research and problem-solving.
-Completing them will deepen your understanding and support higher marks in the Project assessment.

 ---

-### Hard Task 1 - Caching Middleware
+### Hard Task 1 - Caching Middleware ⚠️ Self-Directed

 #### What is Caching?

-Caching stores the result of an expensive operation (such as a database query) in memory so that subsequent requests for the same data can be served instantly - without hitting the database again.
+Caching stores the result of an expensive operation in memory so subsequent requests can be served instantly.

 **Without caching:**